gocardless/coach/README.md

 ```

 Default actions that conform to standard REST principles can be easily loaded, with the
-users resource being mapped to...
+users resource being mapped to:

 | Method | URL                          | Description                                    |
 |--------|------------------------------|------------------------------------------------|